 The proposed measurement circuits use delay elements, and a problem is that their delay is sensitive to manufacturing variability.
-An approach is to implement and measure replica of delay elements, however this approach can not cope with random manufacturing variability and mis-estimation of wiring capacitance.
+An approach is to implement and measure replica of delay elements, however this approach can not cope with random manufacturing variability and misestimation of wiring capacitance.
 We thus implement an on-chip pulse generator to inject a pulse whose width itself can be assured by measurement.
 This approach is general since it is applicable to any types of SET measurement circuits and the correspondence table between pulse width and observable result can be built.
+On the other hand, on-chip pulse generators was also implemented in [9] aiming at the assurance of the pulse width.
+However, it is necessary to assure the performance after fabrication of the implemented pulse generators, which is also fluctuated by manufacturing variability.
+To assess the width of pulses generated by each pulse generator after fabrication, we incorporate a mechanism for the post-silicon assessment into the pulse generator.

 We here show an implementation of on-chip pulse generator.
-The circuit composition and operation example of the pulse generator are shown in Fig. 6 (a).
-It adopts an exclusive-or gate and a delay element as depicted in Fig. 7 similarly to [9, 10].
+The circuit composition and operation example of the pulse generator are shown in Fig. 6(a).
+It adopts an exclusive-or gate and a delay element as depicted in Fig. 7 similarly to [9], [10].
 In this circuit, an input transition is converted into a pulse whose pulse width is equal to the propagation delay of the delay element.
-To cancel out the MUX delay, MUX cells are inserted in both two paths to the XOR inputs.
-To continuously change the pulse width, the pulse generator is implemented so that the power supply voltage in the dotted rectangle in Fig. 6, $VDD_d$ , can be varied separately.
-When the changeable range of $t_d$ is not large enough, increasing the number of MUX inputs and choosing a delay element from several ones extend the changeable range.
+To cancel out the MUX delay, MUX gates are inserted in both paths to the XOR inputs.
+To continuously change the pulse width, the pulse generator is implemented so that the power supply voltage in the dotted rectangle in Fig. 6, VDD_d , can be varied separately.
+When the changeable range of t_d is not large enough, increasing the number of MUX inputs and choosing a delay element from several ones extend the changeable range.